Shaher-11/alpha-blogy/README.md

-# README

-#alphablogy

-* This application built with the help of rails guide to establish a solid foundation of rails,
-* The app touches different areas as forms and models and association as well as validations and more.
-* The bloggy is a blog appliaction that allows users to log in and write articles and edit them as well as viewing other people's articles.

 ![](https://img.shields.io/badge/alphablogy-green)

 # Alpha-Blogy

-> One paragraph statement about the project.
+> The appliation allows users to log in and write articles and edit them as well as viewing other people's articles and more.

 ![screenshot](./app_screenshot.png)